“The music is not in the notes but in the silence between.” Wolfgang Amadeus Mozart

 During a world tour with Sylvester in late 1981, Cowley felt increasingly unwell.
 Upon returning to the United States, he visited a doctor who diagnosed food poisoning.
 Weeks later, with his condition only worsening, doctors again failed to identify what was wrong with him.

 At the early stage in the history of HIV and AIDS, misdiagnosis was common.
 Cowley, who was gay, was discharged from the hospital after doctors could do nothing more for him.
-He died at his home in the Castro District of San Francisco on November 12, 1982.
+He died in the Castro District of San Francisco on November 12, 1982.
 He was 32 years old.
 Six years later, on December 16, 1988, Sylvester would die of the same condition at 41 years old.

 Comments